Our trustees

 Quinton holds a Bachelor of Commerce Honours degree in Accounting and Finance from the University of Johannesburg.
 He was born and raised in South Africa, and now lives in London.

-Quinton was appointed as a trustee in 2023 and is on the Investment and Fundraising committees.
+Quinton was appointed as a trustee in 2023 and is on the Investment Committee.

 Mike Yershon